MrFiscus/Braillie/README.md

 ## Team

-Built at a hackathon by **Smaran Pokharel** (braille detection, the tutor, phone pairing, the accessible website), **Tenzing Gurung** (voice I/O, word-checking, demo-night reliability fixes), **Reagan Spurlock** (the first version of the website), and **Sage Peterson** (the physical braille sheets, video and technical support).
+Built at HACKMIT by **Smaran Pokharel** (braille detection, the tutor, phone pairing, the accessible website), **Tenzing Gurung** (voice I/O, word-checking, demo-night reliability fixes), **Reagan Spurlock** (the first version of the website), and **Sage Peterson** (the physical braille sheets, video and technical support).